TomiVidal99/Librarian/README.md

 - [ ] FIX: prevent from adding folders with a lot of recursion on 'origin folders'.
 - [ ] FIX: in general settings (and some other elements) there should be tooltips, to further explain what's up.
-- [ ] FIX: check that the destination folder to be added it's not used anywhere else.
-- [ ] FIX: move all filtering an processing logic to the reducer.
 - [ ] FIX: should add pop up alerts when a folder or some other data is not correct.
 - [ ] FIX: add more type checking to filters, expecially if a filter like format is added with a dot '.', should parse that correctly.
 - [ ] FIX: color contrast on filters when hovered.